-Option Action Alerts Click to open the Alerts Dashboard for the selected node.
-Audit Log Click to open the Audit Log Analysis Dashboard for the selected node Global Overview Click to access the Global Overview for the selected node.
-Database Server Click to open the Database Analysis Dashboard for the selected node.
+Option Action Alerts Dashboard Click to open the Alerts Dashboard for the selected node.
+Audit Log Analysis Click to open the Audit Log Analysis Dashboard for the selected node Database Analysis Click to open the Database Analysis Dashboard for the selected node.
 I/O Analysis Click to open the I/O Analysis Dashboard for the selected node.
-Memory Click to open the Memory Analysis Dashboard for the selected node Object Activity Click to open the Object Activity Analysis Dashboard for the selected node.
-Operating System Click to open the Operating System Analysis Dashboard for the selected node.
-Probe Log Click to open the Probe Log Analysis Dashboard for the selected node.
-Server Log Click to open the Server Log Analysis Dashboard for the selected node.
-Session Activity Click to open the Session Activity Analysis Dashboard for the selected node.
-Storage Click to open the Storage Analysis Dashboard for the selected node.
-Streaming Replication Click to open the Streaming Replication Analysis Dashboard for the se- lected node.
-System Wait Click to open the System Wait Analysis Dashboard for the selected node.
+Memory Analysis Click to open the Memory Analysis Dashboard for the selected node Object Activity Analysis Click to open the Object Activity Analysis Dashboard for the selected node.
+Operating System Analysis Click to open the Operating System Analysis Dashboard for the selected node.
+Probe Log Analysis Click to open the Probe Log Analysis Dashboard for the selected node.
+Server Analysis Click to open the Server Analysis Dashboard for the selected node.
+Server Log Analysis Click to open the Server Log Analysis Dashboard for the selected node.
+Session Activity Analysis Click to open the Session Activity Analysis Dashboard for the selected node.
+Storage Analysis Click to open the Storage Analysis Dashboard for the selected node.
+Streaming Replication Anal- Click to open the Streaming Replication Analysis Dashboard for the seysis lected node.
+System Wait Analysis Click to open the System Wait Analysis Dashboard for the selected node.